-Figure 3-8 Quick Setup - Static IP
+Figure 3-10 Quick Setup - Static IP

-- > IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
-Enter the IP address into the field. - > Subnet Mask - The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - > Secondary DNS - If your ISP provides another DNS server, enter it into this field. - 5.
-Click Next to continue, the Wireless settings page will appear as shown in Figure 3-9.
+- > IP Address This is the WAN IP address seen by external users on the Internet (including your ISP).
+Enter the IP address into the field. - > Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - 5.
+Click Next to continue, the Wireless settings page will appear as shown in Figure 3-11.

-Figure 3-9 Quick Setup - Wireless
+Figure 3-11 Quick Setup - Wireless

-- > Wireless Radio Enable or disable the wireless radio choosing from the pull-down list. - SSID Enter a value of up to 32 characters.
-The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be Wireless_XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
-This value is case-sensitive.
-For example, TEST is NOT the same as test. - Region Select your region from the pull-down list.
+Wireless Radio - Enable or disable the wireless radio by choosing from the drop-down list.

+- Region Select your region from the drop-down list.
 This field specifies the region where the wireless function of the Router can be used.
 It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance. - Channel This field determines which operating frequency will be used.
-The default channel is set to Auto. so the AP will choose the best channel automatically.
-It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - This field determines the wireless mode which the Router works on. - > Channel Width - Select any channel width from the pull-down list.
-The default setting is automatic, which can adjust the channel width for your clients automatically. - > Max Tx Rate You can limit the maximum transmission rate of the Router through this field.

-- Disable Security The wireless security function can be enabled or disabled.
+The default channel is set to Auto, so the AP will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point. - > Mode - This field determines the wireless mode which the Router works on. - > Channel Width - Select any channel width from the drop-down list.
+The default setting is automatic, which can automatically adjust the channel width for your clients. - > Max Tx Rate You can limit the maximum transmission rate of the Router through this field. - Disable Security The wireless security function can be enabled or disabled.
 If disabled, the wireless stations will be able to connect the Router without encryption.
-It is recommended strongly that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.
+It is strongly recommended that you choose one of following options to enable security. - > WPA-PSK/WPA2-PSK Select WPA based on pre-shared passphrase. - PSK Password You can enter ASCII or Hexadecimal characters.

-For ASCII, the key can be made up of any numbers 0 to 9 and any letters A to Z, the length should be between 8 and 63 characters.
+For ASCII, the key can be made up of any numbers from 0 to 9 and any letters from A to Z, and the length should be between 8 and 63 characters.

-For Hexadecimal, the key can be made up of any numbers 0 to 9 and letters A to F, the length should be between 8 and 64 characters.
+For Hexadecimal, the key can be made up of any numbers from 0 to 9 and letters from A to F, and the length should be between 8 and 64 characters.

-Please also note the key is case sensitive, this means that upper and lower case keys will affect the outcome.
+Please also note the key is case sensitive, which means that upper and lower case keys will affect the outcome.
 It would also be a good idea to write down the key and all related wireless security settings.

-No Change - If you chose this option, wireless security configuration will not change!
+- > No Change - If you choose this option, wireless security configuration will not change!
 These settings are only for basic wireless parameters.
-For advanced settings, please refer to Section 4.6: "Wireless".

-6. Click the Next button.
+For advanced settings, please refer to Section 4.6: "Wireless". - 6.
+Click the Next button.
 You will then see the Finish page.

-If you don't make any changes on the Wireless page, you will see the Finish page as shown in Figure 3-10.
+If you don't make any changes on the Wireless page, you will see the Finish page as shown in Figure 3-12.
 Click the Finish button to finish the Quick Setup.